squaredproject/Entwined/chromatik/README.md

 # Entwined for Chromatik

 Welcome to 2022's revamp of Entwined, featuring the latest version of LX Studio, Chromatik.
+[Full video walkthrough here](https://drive.google.com/drive/folders/1ZngvyDN9qjn0nojwjSn4Cn7enOzynoKP)

 If you're looking for Chromatik documentation, see LX Studio.
 The programming and use is the same.
 The installation is different, see below.